-- 1. Attend regularly (no more than one absence), arrive punctually, and remain for the duration of class sessions, contributing your insights. - 2.
+- Attend all classes punctually and remain for the duration of class sessions, contributing your insights. - 2.
 Demonstrate evidence of consistent prior reading and thought - 3.
 Participate actively in classroom dialogue - 4.
 Present summaries to the class of small group discussion and activities